siyasathaye/power-outage-analysis/README.md

 ---

 ## Baseline Model
 For our baseline model, we use a **Logistic Regression** classifier to predict whether an outage lasts more than 24 hours.
-Logistic Regression is a simple, interpretable linear model, which makes it a suitable baseline before trying more complex models.
+Logistic Regression is a simple, interpretable linear model, which makes it a good baseline before trying more complex models.

 ### Features in the baseline model